Ghost classes in $\mathbb{Q}$-rank two orthogonal Shimura varieties: Acknowledgements

 \section{Acknowledgements}

-The authors are grateful to the Max Planck Institute for Mathematics (MPIM) in Bonn, and the Mathematisches Institut, Georg-August Universit\"at G\"ottingen where much of the discussion and work took place, for their support and hospitality.
+The authors are grateful to the Mathematisches Institut, Georg-August Universit\"at G\"ottingen, and the Max Planck Institute for Mathematics (MPIM) in Bonn where much of the discussion and work took place, for their support and hospitality.
 This work has been initiated while both authors were postdoctoral fellows at MPIM.
-The authors would like to thank Prof. G\"unter Harder for several discussions and encouragement during the writing of this article.
-The second author would like to thank Prof. Michael Harris for his help and support.
+The authors would like to thank G\"unter Harder for several discussions and encouragement during the writing of this article.
+The second author would like to thank Michael Harris and Roberto Miatello for their help and support.